jiwookwhy/jiwookwhy.github.io/about.md

   <p class="caption">Me earlier in 2024! </p>
 </div>

 I grew up splitting my childhood between O'hau, Hawaii and San Diego, California.
 I graduated from UC Berkeley in 2018 with degrees in applied mathematics, statistics, and economics.
-Following graduation, I worked for 2 years at the Federal Reserve Board's International Finance division.
-In 2020, I began my PhD program at the Fuqua School of Business.
-My research interests include derivatives pricing, time-series econometrics, and factor models.
+Following graduation, I worked for 2 years at the Federal Reserve Board's International Finance division after which I started my PhD program at the Fuqua School of Business at Duke Univerisity.
+My research interests include options/derivatives pricing, factor modeling, and the relationship between market pricing and macroeconomic risk.